 Overnights in Manila

-These can be arranged as part of your package with transfers, typically at the A Venue Suites, a modern 3+* property in the bustling district of Makati with good shopping and local eating choices.
-An upgrade to the Dusit Thani or New World Hotel, Makat can also be offered.
+These can be arranged as part of your package with transfers, typically either near the airport or in the bustling district of Makati with good shopping and local eating choices, depending on your requirements and/or time in destination.

-The Wrecks of Coron are recognised as one of the best wreck diving destination in the world.
-There are nine recognised WWII wreck dive sites within a short boat ride of Coron, many of them only an hour from the Resort.
-The Wrecks of Coron comprise of eight major wrecks and three minor wrecks.
+The Wrecks of Coron are recognised as one of the best wreck diving destinations in the world.
+There are 11 recognised WWII wreck dive sites within a short boat ride of Coron, many of them only an hour from the dive base.
+The Wrecks of Coron comprise eight major wrecks and three minor wrecks.
 Most are about 14 nautical miles from Coron Town.

-Divers can enjoy wreck diving, coral gardens, wall diving, night diving, cavern and cave diving, all within easy reach of Aqua Dive Centre.
+Divers can enjoy wreck diving, coral gardens, wall diving, night diving, cavern, and cave diving, all accessible from the Coron Easy Diving Coron base.

-We recommend that you book your dive packs with Regaldive prior to departure, in order to secure your diving or course and so that the dive centre is expecting you.
-Options available include 4 and 6 days diving packages (with 2 or 3 dives per day).
+We recommend that you book your dive packs with Regaldive prior to departure, to secure your diving or course and so that the dive centre is expecting you.
+Options available include four and six days diving packages (with two or three dives per day).
+Coron Wrecks Sanctuary Fees are included.
+All other entry fees are charged locally (see Extras In Resort for further information).
 Please discuss your requirements with the Regaldive team, who will prepare a quotation suited to your needs.

-A range of diving courses is available for those looking to learn to dive.
+A range of diving courses are available for those looking to learn to dive or further their education.
 Please enquire for details.

-Prices listed below are an indication only, and subject to change.
+Prices listed below are an indication only and are subject to change.

-Apo Reef: This is not normally part of the package.
-Special trips can be orgnanised on a request basis, but are not guaranteed
+- Apo Reef: This is not normally part of the package.
+Special trips can be organised on a request basis, but are not guaranteed

 Equipment Rental per day - Payable locally: